Transgender people and religion: Catholic Church

 The Catechism of the Catholic Church, promulgated in 1992, does not mention transgender issues directly.
-In 2000, the Catholic Congregation for the Doctrine of the Faith sent a confidential document to church leaders reportedly stating that sex-change procedures do not change a person's gender in the eyes of the Church.
-A person familiar with the document told the Catholic News Service, "The key point is that the (transsexual) surgical operation is so superficial and external that it does not change the personality.
-If the person was a male, he remains male.
-If she was female, she remains female."
-The document reportedly concludes that a "sex-change" operation could be morally acceptable in certain extreme cases, but that in any case transgender people cannot validly marry.
-Pope Benedict XVI denounced gender studies, warning that it blurs the distinction between male and female and could thus lead to the "self-destruction" of the human race.
-He warned against the manipulation that takes place in national and international forums when the term "gender" is altered.
-"What is often expressed and understood by the term 'gender,' is definitively resolved in the self-emancipation of the human being from creation and the Creator", he warned.
-"Man wants to create himself, and to decide always and exclusively on his own about what concerns him."
-Benedict said this is humanity living "against truth, against the creating Spirit".
+In 2000, the Catholic Congregation for the Doctrine of the Faith sent a confidential document to church leaders reportedly stating that gender-affirming surgeries do not alter a person's gender in the eyes of the Church.
+The document reportedly concludes that such an operation could be morally acceptable in certain cases of medical necessity, but that persons who have undergone GAS could not validly marry.
+In a Christmas 2008 address, Pope Benedict XVI denounced the concept of gender, arguing that it comprised living against "truth" and "the creating Spirit" and could lead to the "self-destruction" of the human race.
+"What is often expressed and understood by the term 'gender,' is definitively resolved in the self-emancipation of the human being from creation and the Creator...
+Man wants to create himself, and to decide always and exclusively on his own about what concerns him."

-In 2015, the Vatican declared that transgender Catholics cannot become godparents, stating in response to a transgender man's query that transgender status "reveals in a public way an attitude opposite to the moral imperative of solving the problem of sexual identity according to the truth of one's own sexuality" and that, "[t]herefore it is evident that this person does not possess the requirement of leading a life according to the faith and in the position of godfather and is therefore unable to be admitted to the position of godfather or godmother."
-Pope Francis stated in 2016 that "biological sex and the socio-cultural role of sex (gender) can be distinguished but not separated".
+In 2015, in response to a transgender man's query, the Vatican declared that transgender Catholics were prohibited from becoming godparents, stating that transgender status "reveals in a public way an attitude opposite to the moral imperative of solving the problem of sexual identity according to the truth of one's own sexuality" and that, "it is evident that this person does not possess the requirement of leading a life according to the faith and in the position of godfather and is therefore unable to be admitted to the position of godfather or godmother."
+In 2016, Pope Francis stated that "biological sex and the socio-cultural role of sex (gender) can be distinguished but not separated".

-In 2023, a document from the Dicastery for the Doctrine of the Faith, responding to questions from José Negri, Bishop of Santo Amaro, said that transgender people could be baptised, be godparents at a baptism, and be witnesses at weddings, so long as such situations would not cause scandal.
+In 2023, a document from the Dicastery for the Doctrine of the Faith within the Roman Curia, responding to questions from José Negri, Bishop of Santo Amaro, stated that transgender people could be baptised, could be godparents at a baptism, and could be witnesses at weddings, so long as such situations would not cause scandal.

 Individual Catholics have held a range of positions regarding transgender issues.
 Apologist Tim Staples has stated that experiencing gender dysphoria is not sinful but surgeries such as sex reassignment surgery are morally impermissible.
 Theologian James Whitehead has said, "The kind of transition that trans people are talking about is very similar to the journey of faith through darkness and desert that people have been making for thousands of years."